Default view

 Final exam

 • Students can sit an examination both after the spring and autumn semesters.
-The condition of the registration to the exam is the signature in the black book.
+The condition of registration for the exam is the signature in the black book.

 • The Department determines exam days before the exam period – one exam date each week during the exam period is planned.
 Registration for exam dates and postponing an exam should be done in the Neptun system.